Giri7a/Basic-Web-Application/README.md

 * Phone number consist 10digits, if not then it will be display the error message like invalid phone number
 * If the username is not exist in the database then it will be display the error message like invalid username!!.
 * If the password is not exist in the database then it will be display the error message like invalid password.
+##Successfull Login and Register

-After successfully login and registration then UI page will be display.
+* After successfully login and registration then UI page will be display.
+##To do Logout
-User should able to logout and redirect to login page again
+* If we click on the logout button then it will be redirect to login page again.